 Eating foods that are low in FODMAPs* can be helpful for many individuals by helping them better control their symptoms related to Irritable Bowel Syndrome (IBS).
 However, finding low FODMAP products, like a good bread, can be tricky.
 If you are currently following a low FODMAP diet, I invite you to read this article to […]

+This article was originally written on August 19, 2020 and updated on April 14, 2021.
+What is histamine?
 Histamine is a chemical compound derived from the amino acid histidine.
 It is known for its role in the body’s immune response to foreign proteins, especially the allergic response.
-During an allergic reaction, antibodies cause histamine to release, which can trigger a series of inflammatory reactions and cause symptoms to arise.
-On a daily basis, […]
+During an allergic reaction, antibodies cause histamine to […]

 It is possible to react to the consumption of certain foods through various symptoms such as digestive issues, migraines, rashes, or others.
 Symptoms can occur at any period during the course of a lifetime.
 How do you know if it is an allergy, intolerance, or food sensitivity, and how can you identify which foods are […]